HDFGroup/vol-rados/README.md

 Also, note that "ceph status" will tell you the status of the cluster.
 It's generally useful.
 Unlike compiler warnings, "HEALTH_WARN" in this case means something is definitely wrong.

 If you mess something up, you might need or want to unlink the old Ceph stuff so you aren't running broken Ceph monitors or something.
 I don't know of a sure way to do this, but I can tell you where to look for the Ceph services so that you can "systemctl disable" them.
 Most of them are in "/etc/systemd/system/multi-user.target.wants/" in Ubuntu, all with "ceph" in their name.
 There was also some stuff in "/etc/systemd/system/".

+We also have to create a pool so that we can use our Ceph installation with Rados.
+`ceph osd pool create data 1 1 replicated`